overington/cv/base.md

 ---
 <!-- # SELF INTRODUCTION -->
 <!-- The “Intro” Paragraph – Grab the reader’s attention.
 Introduce yourself, & state why you’re a good fit.  -->
 I am writing to express my interest in the *Researching Engineering Internship* programme you will be running at DeepMind this summer.
 I am a second year undergraduate student in Theoretical Physics at Queen Mary, University of London, with a passion for creativity, science and software engineering.
-I have a diverse history of experience, with a background in art, where I have been an exhibiting artist working collaboratively with dancers exploring the relationship between drawing, motion and dance.
+I have a diverse history of experience with a background in art, where I have been an exhibiting artist working collaboratively with dancers exploring the relationship between drawing, motion and dance.
 I have also been a freelance web developer, leading creative front-end web development projects, graphic design, and most recently a software engineering intern.

 <!--
 My career goals are to be able to use the scientific method to build models.
 In order for machine learning to be able work with these data, the algorithms must first be written...
 As part of a larger understanding of what intelligence is, and learning models.